mmckechney/SqlBuildManager/docs/commandline.md

 - [`sbm batch prestage`](azure_batch.md#1-pre-stage-the-azure-batch-pool-vms)
 - [`sbm batch cleanup`](azure_batch.md#5-cleanup-post-build)

-### Container (Kubernetes) sub-commands
+### Kubernetes sub-commands

-`sbm container [command]`
+`sbm k8s [command]`

 For examples of each, see the [Kubernetes documentation](kubernetes.md)

-- `savesettings` - Saves settings to `secrets.yaml` and `runtime.yaml` files for Kubernetes container deployments
+- `savesettings` - Saves settings to `secrets.yaml` and `runtime.yaml` files for Kubernetes pod deployments.
+You can also leverage [Azure Key Vault](kubernetes.md#environment-setup) to manage secrets, eliminating the local file containing passwords, connection strings, etc.
 - `prep` - Creates a storage container and uploads the SBM package file that will be used for the build.
-If the `--runtimefile` option is provided, it will also update that file with the updated values
+If the `--runtimefile` option is provided, it will also update that file with the appropriate values
 - `enqueue` - Sends database override targets to Service Bus Topic
 - `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors)
 - `dequeue`- Careful!
-Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them
+Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them.
+This is just used for clean up is something went wrong and is not necessary in normal processing.
-- `worker` - [Used by Kubernetes] Starts the container as a worker - polling and retrieving items from target service bus topic
+- `worker` - [Used by Kubernetes] Starts the pod as a worker - polling and retrieving items from target service bus topic

+### ACI sub-commands

+`sbm aci [command]`

+For examples of each, see the [Azure Container Instance (ACI) documentation](aci.md)

+- `savesettings` - Save a settings JSON file for ACI.
+This option always leverages [Azure Key Vault](massively_parallel.md#Steps) to manage secrets, eliminating the local file containing passwords, connection strings, etc.
+- `prep` - Creates a storage container and uploads the SBM package file that will be used for the build.
+It will also create a customized Azure Resource Manager (ARM) template as defined by the `--outputfile` argument.
+This is used in the next step to create the container instances.
+- `enqueue` - Sends database override targets to Service Bus Topic
+- `deploy` - Uses the ARM template created in the `sbm aci prep` step to deploy and start the containers in ACI.
+If you leave the `--monitor` flag default, it will automatically start to `monitor` the Service Bus and Event Hub for build progress
+- `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors).
+Not necessary of you leave the `sbm aci deploy` `--monitor` flag as the default `true`
+- `dequeue`- Careful!
+Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them.
+This is just used for clean up is something went wrong and is not necessary in normal processing.
+- `worker` - [Used by ACI] Starts the pod as a worker - polling and retrieving items from target service bus topic

 ----